cheeriojs/cheerio/website/docs/advanced/extract.md

       selector: 'section',
       // Then, we extract the release date, name, and notes from each section.
       value: {
-        // Selectors are executed whitin the context of the selected element.
+        // Selectors are executed within the context of the selected element.
         name: 'h2',
         date: {
           selector: 'relative-time',
-          // The actual date of the release is stored in the `datetime` attribute.
+          // The actual release date is stored in the `datetime` attribute.
           value: 'datetime',
         },
         notes: {